hahaharry10/Practice_C/inlineIncrement/README.md

 |[LHSincrement.c](./LHSincrement.c)| Correct | All incorrect |
 |[RHSincrement.c](./RHSincrement.c)| All incorrect | All incorrect apart from `arr[0]`|

-This is a clear example displaying how code execution varies between compiler This shows the unpredictability of undefined behaviour, and the importance of testing, you may have code running fine on your machine, but as soon as a different compiler is being used, results may be vastly different.
+This is a clear example displaying how code execution varies between compiler.
+This shows the unpredictability of undefined behaviour, and the importance of testing, you may have code running fine on your machine, but as soon as a different compiler is being used, results may be vastly different.